Fall Festival 2024 ~ Day 1

 Tantric Mahamudra See Mahamudra.

 Tara A female Buddha who is a manifestation of the ultimate wisdom of all the Buddhas.
-‘Tara’ means ‘Rescuer’.
+‘Tara’ means ‘Liberator’.
 Since she is a wisdom Buddha, and since she is a manifestation of the completely purified wind element, Tara is able to help us very quickly.

 Ten directions The four cardinal directions, the four intermediate directions, and the directions above and below.